underscoreio/essential-scala/src/pages/sequencing/function-types.md

 title: Function Types
 ---

+In the previous section we described how to write function literals and function types, but we glossed over how exactly function types are implemented.
 Scala has 23 built-in generic classes for functions of 0 to 22 arguments.
 Here's what they look like:

 ~~~ scala
 trait Function0[+R] {